Loading...

 • CGT planning on tenant farmers surrendering tenancy for capital sum

-• CGT and IHT planning on farmers selling large and small development areas (Foster case) - with focus around deferred consideration and BPR on hope value with 50% BPR risk - consideration around compulsory purchase orders and loss of hope value
+• CGT and IHT planning on farmers selling large and small development areas (Foster case) - with focus around deferred consideration and BPR on hope value with 50% BPR risk - consideration around compulsory purchase orders and loss of hope value on such compulsory purchase

-• CGT and IHT protection around permitted development rights option and promotion agreements
+• CGT and IHT protection around permitted development rights option and promotion agreements and the worry of hope value on death

 • Farm survival post the APR/BPR reduction and the subsidy gap, the importance of the tax efficient development gains, diversification and succession planning

 • Consideration around lifetime gifts of the farm, holdover relief and gifts with reservation of benefit and failed PETs.
-The need for “meticulous planning” around lifetime gifting - see the new case of Chugtai and gifts with reservation of benefit (GROB)
+The need for “meticulous planning” around lifetime gifting - see the case of Chugtai and gifts with reservation of benefit (GROB)

-• IHT efficiency of the Contract Farming Agreement (CFA) and all potential farming agreements, e.g. Share Farming and Joint Ventures - the pressure post Rock Review calling the CFA a sham - the risk of weak CFA
+• IHT efficiency of the Contract Farming Agreement (CFA) and all potential farming agreements, e.g. Share Farming and Joint Ventures - the pressure post Rock Review calling the CFA a sham - the risk of weak CFA - must be robust

 • The Farm Will and practical probate consideration as part of IHT succession planning and providing for IHT liabilities in Will planning under the Hall case